continuouspipe/continuouspipe/documentation/content/faq/how-do-I-use-pipelines-to-simplify-the-configuration.md

             value: dev
 ```

-Here the "SYMFONY_ENV" variable is set to "prod" in the standard variables section but has its value overridden to "dev" just for the remote pipeline.
+Here the `SYMFONY_ENV` variable is set to "prod" in the standard variables section but has its value overridden to "dev" just for the "Remote" pipeline.